Lab 5: Intro to Machine Learning

 Adding predictions to the training data

-In fact, we can use the predict() function to make predictions for all the individuals observed in the training data heart_train.
+In fact, we can use the stats::predict() function to make predictions for ALL the individuals observed in the training data heart_train.

 • heart_train$heart_disease_pred = added column with the predicted probabilities of heart disease for each individual.

-# Add calculated predictions to the training data
+# Add calculated predictions to the whole training dataset

 heart_train$heart_disease_pred <- predict(heart_model, type = "response")